Magnetawan

-The community is twinned with the city of Baltimore, Maryland.

 History

 The first people to inhabit the region were the Hurons, Ojibway and Algonquins, who would visit the area in the summer for hunting and fishing but sheltered on Georgian Bay in the winter.
 While some Europeans explored the region in the early 19th century, settlement and colonization by Europeans was hardly taking place, so much so that the government considered turning the entire region into an Indian reserve.

 But when pine stands in southern Ontario became depleted, the area attracted loggers and the government changed its mind and encouraged settlement through free land grants, first offered in 1853.
 Settlement happened slowly but accelerated when the colonization road from Rosseau to Nipissing began being built in 1866.
 In 1868, the government passed the Free Grand Land and Homestead Act and began advertising this extensively in European countries to attract new immigrants.
 Croft Township was surveyed in 1869, Chapman Township in 1870, and the village of Magnetawan was mapped out in 1873.

-The Great North Road, from Parry Sound to Nipissing, reached the Magnetawan at Ahmic Harbour, in 1870.

-The 76 mi stretch of the colony road, from Rousseau to Nipissing reached the Magnetawan in 1874, where the historic village of Magnetawan was built.
+The Great North Road, from Parry Sound to Nipissing, reached the Magnetawan at Ahmic Harbour in 1870.
+The 76 mi stretch of the colony road from Rousseau to Nipissing reached the Magnetawan in 1874, where the historic village of Magnetawan was built.
 In 1879 a pair of small steamships started carrying cargo and passengers over the 20 mi reach from the rapids at the village upstream to Burk's Falls.

 Burk's Falls was linked to the south by a railroad in 1885.
 A lock was completed, enabling navigation west of the rapids at the historic village of Magnetawan, in 1886.
 Following its completion larger steamships started carrying cargo and passengers, and towing log booms, over the reach from Burk's Falls to Ahmic Harbour.
 During its first 25 years of operation the lock-keeper recorded steamships transited the lock 17,590 times.
 The last steamship, a tugboat used to tow log-booms, used the river in 1934.